nkchan/sls-py-monitor-v2/README.md

 It is tow part composition.
 First, Back-end part that is used API Gateway,Lambda and DynamoDB.
 Second, Front-end part that is used React in S3.

 Back-end part is `sls-dir`.
-Front-end part is 'react-dir'.
+Front-end part is `react-dir`.
 Please setup Back-end part, next Front-end part.

 ## Structure chart